 Unlike many other banks and credit unions, Azlo has just one type of business bank account: checking accounts.
 No money market accounts or interest-bearing checking accounts here—Azlo keeps things simple.

 But what does Azlo’s checking account look like?

-Well, it looks pretty simple, to be honest.
-Azlo doesn’t charge monthly maintenance fees.
+Well, the free Azlo Starter account looks pretty simple, to be honest.
+Azlo doesn’t charge monthly any monthly fee.
 It doesn’t charge transaction fees, minimum balance fees, or even overdraft fees.
 And so long as you use one of the 55,000 ATMs in the Allpoint ATM network, you won’t pay ATM fees either.
 It’s fee-free checking at its simplest.

 Your fee-free checking account will come with an Azlo card—a Visa debit card you can use just like any other debit card—so you can easily pay for business lunches, buy printer toner from your favorite office supply store, or withdraw cash from an ATM.